Ceili Dance:

 their wares, like brooms, tools and pots.
 This dance tradition

-has been handed down for more than a century & its still very entertaining to watch.
+has been handed down for more than a century & is very entertaining.

 |